Frances Tyrell1

 Thomas Cotton is the son of William Cotton and Mary Pulleyn.1 He married Anne Andrews, daughter of Thomas Andrews and Anne Shute.1

-Thomas Cotton lived at Connington, Huntingdonshire, England.1
+He lived at Connington, Huntingdonshire, EnglandG.1

 Child of Thomas Cotton and Anne Andrews